-Bullying under the Fair Work Act 2009 (Cth) arises when an individual repeatedly behaves unreasonably towards a worker, or a group of workers and that behaviour causes a risk to health and safety.
+Bullying under the Fair Work Act 2009 (Cth) arises when an individual repeatedly behaves unreasonably towards a worker, or group of workers, and that behaviour causes a risk to health and safety.
 Reasonable management action is not regarded as bullying.

 While there is always a potential risk a worker may do this, a manager who is legitimately performance managing a worker and is only taking reasonable management action should be able to successfully rebut any bullying allegations.

 - Identify what is and is not appropriate behaviour and what actions can be taken in a business-wide policy/procedure.